CMPUT401Group/analytic-engine-rl/README.md

 ```

 ### Building
-Once the dependency are installed, you can start building:
+Once the dependencies are installed, you can start building:

 1. `mkdir build`
 2. `cd build`
 3. `cmake ..`